 The loan-to-value ratio disclosed in a prospectus supplement generally is based on the value of the related mortgaged property at the time the mortgage loan was originated.
-A decline in the value of the mortgaged property after that time will result in a higher loan-to-value ratio for that mortgage loan, which may make refinancing of the loan more difficult for the borrower, especially if the mortgage loan is not eligible for refinancing under HARP.
+A decline in the value of the mortgaged property after that time will result in a higher loan-to-value ratio for that mortgage loan, which may make refinancing of the loan more difficult for the borrower, especially if the mortgage loan is not eligible for refinancing under our high LTV refinancing option.
 Thus, these mortgage loans on average may prepay more slowly than expected.